Click Here for Online Reservations

 Looking to Hold an Event?

 Pennypacker Mills is a unique location for special occasions.
-If you would like to use the grounds or rent the Classroom building for your event, please contact the site to check availability, and click on the links below for additional information and forms.
+If you would like to rent the Classroom building for your event, please click on the link below to make your reservation, check availability, and pricing.